grafana/agent/docs/developer/release/1-create-release-branch.md

     > **NOTE**: Don't create any other branches that are prefixed with `release` when creating PRs or those branches will collide with our automated release build publish rules.

+3. Open a PR against the `main` branch to update the VERSION file to the _next_ release.

+    For example, if working on release-v0.31, the VERSION file in main should be updated to v0.32.0.